 Day 6.
 Patitiri to Skiathos – 21 nM

 Oh no – the last day!
 Hopefully you’ve had a brilliant holiday enjoying the sunshine, sailing, and the scenery – the Sporades really are a special place to sail.
-Hopefully all the crew have behaved themselves and you’ll be leaving Greece with more or better friends than you arrived with – which is always the sign of a good holiday.
+Hopefully all the crew have behaved themselves and you’ll be leaving Greece with more or even better friends than you arrived with – which is always the sign of a good holiday.

 Over the past few days we’ve gone from an uninhabited island to a small village (Kalamakia) to a big village (Patitiri) and now it’s time to return to the sights and sounds of a town (Skiathos).
 Skiathos is obviously still a world away from being a big city, but it will feel big and busy after the last few days, and you won’t be able to believe the constant noise.

 From Patitiri the journey is a simple hop around the South side of Skopelos island, and up to Skiathos.
 You could also go to Skopelos and over the northern side of it, but going around on the south side of the island means that we’ll have completed a circumnavigation of all four of the main islands we have visited on this itinerary, and seen all there is to see on each island.
-The first half of the leg will see you running with the prevailing wind (bonus points for a goose-wing, by the way), before reaching across the wind to Skiathos when you get beyond Skopelos island.
+The first half of the leg will see you running with the prevailing wind (bonus points for throwing in a goose-wing, by the way), before reaching across the wind to Skiathos when you get beyond Skopelos island.

 Work your way back into the marina, returning the yacht to the vague area you picked her up from, make the lines good, shut down the engines, and we’re done.
 High-five the rest of the crew for doing a great job!

 There’s no fuel berth in Skiathos marina – usually a mobile tanker will come around at some point, but check how your charter operator would like you to refuel.
-Someone will come along and inspect the boat (often with a diver to look at the hull), but you’ll still be able to sleep on-board tonight, before checking-out and returning to dry land in the morning.
+Someone will come along and inspect the boat (often with a diver to look at the hull), but you’ll still be able to sleep on-board tonight, before checking-out and returning to dry land proper in the morning.

 If you’ve not had chance to explore Skiathos then now is the time to get out there.
 It’s a lively place to be all week, but Fridays are particularly boisterous affairs as a lot of the package operators (both for sailing and for beach holidays) have changeover day on Saturday, so this will be a lot of people’s last night.